Particle approximations of the score and observed information matrix for parameter estimation in state space models with linear computational cost: Particle approximations of the score vector and observed information matrix

 Estimation of the score vector in this fashion does not require that we store the entire path of the latent process $\{X_{1:T}^{(i)}\}_{i=1}^N$.
 However, the $\alpha_t^{(i)}s$ that are stored for each particle depend on the complete path-history of the associated particle.
 Particle approximations of this form are known to be poor due to inherent particle degeneracy over time \citep{Andrieu2005}. \cite{Poyiadjis2011} prove that the asymptotic variance of the estimate of the score vector increases at least quadratically with time.
 This can be attributed to the standard problem of particle degeneracy in particle filters when approximating the conditional distribution of the complete path of the latent state $p(x_{1:t}|y_{1:t})$.

-A similar issue of particle degeneracy occurs in particle filter methods that directly approximate the parameters of the model by augmenting the state vector to include the parameters.
-One approach to reduce this degeneracy is to use kernel density methods.
-Our approach is to use the same ideas, and in particular the approach of \cite{West}, but applied to the $\alpha_t^{(i)}$s.
+One approach to reduce this degeneracy is to use kernel density methods, such as the \cite{West} algorithm, which we apply here to the $\alpha_t^{(i)}$s.

 The idea of \cite{West} is to combine shrinkage of the $\alpha_t^{(i)}$s towards their mean, together with adding noise.
 The latter is necessary for overcoming particle degeneracy, but the former is required to avoid the increasing variance of the $\alpha_t^{(i)}$s.
-In practice this approach is arranged so that the combined effect is to maintain the same mean and variance of the $\alpha_t^{(i)}$s.
+Implementing this strategy we start by replacing $\alpha_{t-1}^{(k_i)}$ with a draw from a Gaussian kernel, where $k_i$ is drawn from a discrete distribution with probabilities $\xi_{t}^{(i)}$, and where the mean and variance of $\alpha_{t-1}^{(k_i)}$ are